German work visa: What you need to succeed

 Your visa is valid for 3 months.
 Your residence permit will be valid for the duration of your employment contract, meaning that if you change your job you have to renew it.

-• at least 3 years of IT experience over the last 7 years
+• at least 2 years of experience over the last 5 years

 • job offer or employment contract from a company based in Germany